 Marcus Prize Winners

-The University of Wisconsin-Milwaukee School of Architecture & Urban Planning, through the vision and generosity of Milwaukee’s Marcus Corporation Foundation, has initiated a biennial, international architectural prize to recognize the talent and achievements of emerging architects, in the early stages of their career.
+The University of Wisconsin-Milwaukee School of Architecture & Urban Planning (SARUP), through the vision and generosity of Milwaukee’s Marcus Corporation Foundation, in 2005 initiated a biennial, international architecture prize to recognize the talent and achievements of emerging architects in the early stages of their career.
 The award honors architects for their outstanding work to date—as well as their promise of greatness in the future.
-The $100,000 prize provides $50,000 to the winner and a further $50,000 to lead a design studio in collaboration with UWM faculty.
+The $100,000 prize provides $50,000 to the winner and a further $50,000 to lead a design studio in collaboration with SARUP faculty.
 In addition to the award itself, the Marcus Corporation Foundation provides financial support to host the selection jury and to bring the awardees to Milwaukee for the studio.

 Sou Fujimoto, Sou Fujimoto Architects, and Associate Dean Mo Zell